cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 and restaurants (places with [NAICS code = 722511](https://www.census.gov/cgi-bin/sssd/naics/naicsrch)).
-For example, Adagio Teas is coded as a bar because it serves alcohol, while Napkin Burger is considered to be a full-service restaurant.
+For example, Adagio Teas is coded as a bar because it serves alcohol, while Napkin Burger is considered a full-service restaurant.
 More information on NAICS codes is available from the [US Census Bureau: North American Industry Classification System](https://www.census.gov/eos/www/naics/index.html).